How to Spend a Day in Petone, Lower Hutt

 93 Jackson Street, Petone, Lower Hutt

 Another seriously great Petone option is Viva Mexico.
 Everything about it is incredibly and deliciously authentic.
 From the atmosphere, the food (both taste and presentation) and even the snippets of Spanish you’ll hear about the place, it’s not hard to imagine that you’re in Mexico!
-Foodwise, the tacos are always a good bet, but if you’re feeling hungry, the chilaquiles is a dish (similar to a fried burrito) that will top you right up.
+Food-wise, the tacos are always a good bet, but if you’re feeling hungry, the enchiladas mole (with over 32 ingredients!) will fill you right up.

 Shop

-Wandering Jackson Street is an absolute must when in Petone and not just for its striking architecture.
-From vintage clothing to vinyl, crystal stores to UK sweets, there’s a huge number of wonderfully diverse independent stores and boutiques lining Jackson Street.
-It would be remiss to not cover both sides of the street, but there are definitely a few particular shops that are worth checking out.
+Wandering Jackson Street is an absolute must in Petone, and not just for its striking architecture.
+From vintage clothing to vinyl, crystal stores to UK sweets, it's lined with a huge number of wonderfully diverse independent stores and boutiques.
+It would be remiss to not cover both sides of the street, but there are definitely a few particular shops worth checking out.

 Wanda Harland Design Store